White Holy Apostles Logo with crest

 To be considered for Reinstatement, you must:

-• Complete at least 3 degree applicable credits and meet Minimum Standard Requirements.
+• Complete at least 3 degree-applicable credits and meet Minimum Standard Requirements.

 • Meet with the Academic Dean and obtain an Educational Plan.